harrybridgen/Reactive/README.md

 ## Arrays

 Arrays are fixed-size, heap-allocated containers of values.
-They may store integers, structs, or other arrays.
+They may store integers, characters, structs, or other arrays.

 Arrays are created using a size expression.